The Sun Shines Over Our Motherland: Performance and Recording History

 It was premiered by the USSR Symphony Orchestra and Choir with the Moscow Choir School Boys' Choir under Konstantin Ivanov at the Bolshoi Hall of the Moscow Conservatoire on 6 November 1952.
 It was recorded in mono with the same forces under Alexander Yurlov after a public concert ten years later.
 It was re-recorded with the Moscow Philharmonic Orchestra under Kirill Kondrashin in 1965 for Melodiya Records.
-In the West, the Kondrashin appeared in an HMV record of 1970, and again in a box of Shostakovich symphonies mainly under the direction of Kondrashin (1975).
+In the West, the Kondrashin appeared in an His Master's Voice record of 1970, and again in a box of Shostakovich symphonies mainly under the direction of Kondrashin (1975).

 More recently, it was recorded by Mikhail Jurowski with the Kölner Rundfunk-Symphonie-Orchester on Capriccio Records, and a live recording of Paavo Järvi with the Estonian National Symphony Orchestra and the Estonian Concert Choir on Erato Records.

 Because of the nature of the text, it remains a highly controversial work to perform.
 Paavo Jarvi's performance of the work in 2011 caused outrage amongst many in Estonia, to the point of him receiving death threats.